 This Master of Social Sciences in International Security and Law will train this kind of expert.
 It will be experts who look to the international domain, who want to work with international issues, and who will want to help solve conflicts.

 The programme will provide the experts with the skills to integrate a conflict’s political, juridical, and ethical dimensions in a comprehensive assessment that identifies the drivers of the conflict and what international organisations can do about them.

 The programme is a two-year full-time study programme amounting to a total of 120 ECTS.
-There are 6 core courses, 3 electives, and a thesis.
-All courses, core courses and some electives give 10 ECTS credits each.
+There are 7 core courses, several electives, including a summer course, and a thesis.
+All core courses and some electives give 10 ECTS credits each.
 Other electives give 5 ECTS credits.
 The thesis gives 30 ECTS credits.

-Core courses are offered jointly by the Department of Political Science and the Department of Law and they make up the first two semesters of the Master’s four semesters in total.
-The core courses of the first semester are open to students of this programme only.
+Core courses are offered jointly by the Department of Political Science and the Department of Law and they constitute the first two semesters of MOISL.

 Always verify the dates on the programme website.